The professional craft of film budgeting for a movie or tv series production

 Completion Guarantee Bond

-The Completion Bond, Completion Guarantee, or the Bond, is a form of specialized insurance provided by a bonding company for the entertainment content production industry.
+The Completion Bond, Completion Guarantee, or Bond, is a form of specialized insurance provided by a bonding company for the entertainment production industry.
 This fee is allocated to the Completion Guarantee Company as a percentage of the overall budget.
-The completion guarantee ensures the production will be completed and delivered for the agreed amount detailed in the film, movie, or tv series budget.
+The completion guarantee ensures the production will be completed and delivered for the agreed amount detailed in the budget.

 Film Finance Expense

 Film Finance Expense is listed as a contractual charge, if included in the movie budget.
-This can be a percentage of the movie budget or a set fee amount in connection with the financing of the picture.
+This can be a percentage of the budget or a set fee in connection with financing the picture.

 The Overall Result of Film Budgeting